-Subject to the eligibility requirements under the Plan, the Employer provides a matching contribution of 100% of each eligible participant's voluntary contributions up to 4% of annual eligible compensation.
+Subject to the eligibility requirements under the Plan, prior to January 1, 2024, the Employer provided a matching contribution of 100% of each eligible participant's voluntary contributions up to 4% of annual eligible compensation.
+See "Plan Amendments" above for a description of the changes to the Employer's Matching Contributions under the Plan effective as of January 1, 2024.

-Subject to the eligibility requirements under the Plan, the Employer also provides a non-elective contribution (the "Annual Contribution") equal to a percentage of annual eligible compensation to all eligible participants regardless of the participants' elections who were one of the following:
+Subject to the eligibility requirements under the Plan, the Employer also provided a non-elective contribution (the "Annual Contribution") equal to a percentage of annual eligible compensation to all eligible participants regardless of the participants' elections who were one of the following:

-- Employed on the last day of the Plan year, and had completed 1,000 hours of service during the Plan year; - Involuntarily terminated without cause during the Plan year; or - Voluntarily terminated during the Plan year, and as of the last day of the Plan year were age 55 or above and had a minimum of seven years of vested service.
+- Employed on the last day of the Plan year, and had completed 1,000 hours of service during the Plan year; - · Involuntarily terminated without cause during the Plan year; or - Voluntarily terminated during the Plan year, and as of the last day of the Plan year were age 55 or above and had a minimum of seven years of vested service.

-Annual Contributions are determined based on each participant's annual eligible compensation and accumulated years of vested service as follows:
+For periods prior to January 1, 2024, Annual Contributions were determined based on each participant's annual eligible compensation and accumulated years of vested service as follows:

+Earnings Up to Earnings Above

+Social Security Social Security

-Years of Vested Service Earnings Up to Social Security Wage Base Earnings Above Social Security Wage Base
+Years of Vested Service Wage Base Wage Base

 Less than 5 years 3% 6%

 5 or more years 4% 8%

-Annual eligible compensation used to determine Employer contributions is based on each participant's qualified plan compensation less any compensation received prior to initially becoming eligible for Employer contributions, and is limited to the maximum amount permitted under Section 401(a)(17) of the Internal Revenue Code (the "Code").
-The annual compensation limit was \$305,000 and \$290,000 as of December 31, 2022 and 2021, respectively.
+Annual eligible compensation used to determine Employer contributions was based on each participant's qualified plan compensation less any compensation received prior to initially becoming eligible for Employer contributions, and was limited to the maximum amount permitted under Section 401(a)(17) of the Internal Revenue Code of 1986, as amended (the "Code").
+The annual compensation limit was \$330,000 and \$305,000 as of December 31, 2023 and 2022, respectively.